-Date 5/1/2018 Competency # and Description Demonstrate ability to observe, document and assess children's physical, intellectual, social/emotional and language development through the developmental stages of children birth through eight year of age.
+Date 5/1/2018 Competency # and Description 2.
+Demonstrate ability to observe, document and assess children's physical, intellectual, social/emotional and language development through the developmental stages of children birth through eight year of age.
 Course CD 2013 - Behavior, Development and Guidance of Children Activity Observation is the foundation for developing relationships, knowing each individual child, assessing development and planning goals for children.
 Each student will observe 4 children, within each of the age groupings below for this class.
 Measurement Each of the 4 observations has a specific focus.
 The required format will be provided.
 Students are to use the Developmental Milestone checklist found in the Developmental Milestones of Young Children text as a reference when evaluating the specific age grouping assigned.
 Evaluation Criteria CD 2013 - The goal for the program is that students will achieve a minimum of 70% correct 2017-2018 Results CD 2013 - 42 Students Examine 37 Students Demonstrated Competency 88% student success rate Recommendation for changes for 2018-2019 No recommendations at this time.
-Timeline for Review Fall/spring data will be collected and reviewed in the spring and instructors from all campuses will determine needed adjustments. and that the standard consequences and an expensive standard consequences and the standard consequences and of Date 5/1/2018 Competency # and Description Demonstrate ability to identify, develop policies, and communicate best practices in health, safety and/or nutrition for children birth through age eight in the early care and family setting. in health, safety and/or nutrition for children birth through age eight in the early Description in health, safety and/or nutrition for children birth through age eight in the early care and family setting.
-Description Course in health, safety and/or nutrition for children birth through age eight in the early care and family setting.
+Timeline for Review Fall/spring data will be collected and reviewed in the spring and instructors from all campuses will determine needed adjustments.
+Date 5/1/2018 Date Competency # and Description 5/1/2018 Demonstrate ability to identify, develop policies, and communicate best practices in health, safety and/or nutrition for children birth through age eight in the early care and family setting.
+Competency # and Demonstrate ability to identify, develop policies, and communicate best practices in health, safety and/or nutrition for children birth through age eight in the early Competency # and Description Demonstrate ability to identify, develop policies, and communicate best practices in health, safety and/or nutrition for children birth through age eight in the early care and family setting.
+Competency # and Description Course Demonstrate ability to identify, develop policies, and communicate best practices in health, safety and/or nutrition for children birth through age eight in the early care and family setting.
 CD 1053 - Child Health, Safety & Nutrition Research paper submitted by students that examine the Program Objective #3.
-Paper identifies an evaluative procedure of appropriate curriculum for early learners and Description Course Activity in health, safety and/or nutrition for children birth through age eight in the early care and family setting.
+Paper identifies an evaluative procedure of appropriate curriculum for early learners and Competency # and Description Course Activity 3.
+Demonstrate ability to identify, develop policies, and communicate best practices in health, safety and/or nutrition for children birth through age eight in the early care and family setting.
 CD 1053 - Child Health, Safety & Nutrition Research paper submitted by students that examine the Program Objective #3.
 Paper identifies an evaluative procedure of appropriate curriculum for early learners and identifies appropriate levels of achievement.
-Description Course Activity Measurement in health, safety and/or nutrition for children birth through age eight in the early care and family setting.
+Competency # and Description Course Activity Measurement 3.
+Demonstrate ability to identify, develop policies, and communicate best practices in health, safety and/or nutrition for children birth through age eight in the early care and family setting.
 CD 1053 - Child Health, Safety & Nutrition Research paper submitted by students that examine the Program Objective #3.
 Paper identifies an evaluative procedure of appropriate curriculum for early learners and identifies appropriate levels of achievement.
-Rubric developed for this activity Description Course Activity Measurement Evaluation Criteria in health, safety and/or nutrition for children birth through age eight in the early care and family setting.
+Rubric developed for this activity Competency # and Description Course Activity Measurement Evaluation Criteria 3.
+Demonstrate ability to identify, develop policies, and communicate best practices in health, safety and/or nutrition for children birth through age eight in the early care and family setting.
 CD 1053 - Child Health, Safety & Nutrition Research paper submitted by students that examine the Program Objective #3.
 Paper identifies an evaluative procedure of appropriate curriculum for early learners and identifies appropriate levels of achievement.
 Rubric developed for this activity The goal for the program is that students will achieve a minimum of 70% correct CD 2013 2 Sections Tested 32 Students Examine